cristiandaniele/Software-security-course/Project_guidelines/project_guidelines.md

 > NB: Document your experiments carefully When you run your experiments, document the set-up and input files precisely.
 Ideally you should be able to re-run experiment and reproduce the exact same results.

+Optional things to try, depending on the experience with your specific target applications, include:

+- investigate (and fix?) any bugs you found;
+- check bugs found against known CVEs;
+- introduce bugs and see if fuzzers can find these;
+- if you do not find bugs: test older releases;
+- try different settings of the tools, or different initial seeds;

+or other creatives ideas of your own!

 ## Fuzzers